rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Consider dropping visualiser and using a pattern bg

-Make 'choose another location a button'

-Fix issue with harp display humidity music value being output

-Do not display booleans?
+Are the pad and longNote sounds too similar - test against each other
+ * Organ and trumpet are too similar
+ * Organ fades too much
+ * Guitar is truncated
+ * Flute isn't pure enough - create string as separate sound

+Test the master filter against the pad and longNote sounds, particularly with lower frequencies

 Consider using a state manager to update the humid arpeggio and display (chords)

-Consider using a data input for the order the chords play in perhaps - could be `cloudCover`

-Consider only playing rain arpeggio when the inversions are being used
+Consider only playing arpeggios when the inversions are being used

 Update logic App Logic and spreadsheet

+Consider program reflow where only one master set of frequencies is used for all instruments.
-Consider reflow of program flow so that the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)
+In this scenario the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)

-Consider program reflow where only one master set of frequencies is used for all instruments

 Modulate padSounds volume/rate/pan for windy conditions